 If I had to describe my uncle, he’s more of a (less loud) George Jefferson type than Phillip Banks.
 Strong willed, prideful, money motivated and always lost in thought, masterminding his next move.
-Firm handshakes instead of hugs, he's the type of uncle you rarely see at birthday parties but promises to take you to a titty bar once you turned 21.
+Firm handshakes instead of hugs.
+He's the type of uncle you rarely see at birthday parties but promises to take you to a titty bar once you turned 21.
 I used to spend the night with my cousin, and my uncle would stay in the downstairs den.
 The door was always closed, secluded, a true man cave.
-I saw my first King magazine down there, a bodacious beauty on the cover, with all the assets that rappers rhyme about.
+I saw my first King magazine down there, with a bodacious beauty on the cover with all the assets that rappers rhyme about.
 B.E.T was always on the big screen television, if he wasn’t watching boxing, it was music videos while jazz played from the speakers.

 I don’t remember the year, 2009-2010 possibly, but it was a big change for everyone.
 Even while living with us, I didn’t see him much.
 We were like two planes in the sky, heading in opposite directions, overlapping but never colliding.
-I’m sure his pride and ego was bruised tremendously.
+I’m sure his pride and ego were bruised tremendously.
 I witnessed how quickly life can change, even while basking in success, longevity isn’t promised.
 No man in their late 40s wants to restart, that’s the age when your eyes should be on the retirement trophy case.
-It took them a while to get on their feet, the junk car business proved to be an easy transition, and he learned quickly enough to make a consistent amount of money.
+It took them a while to get on their feet, the junk car business proved to be an easy transition, and he learned quickly how to make a consistent amount of money.
 After finding a home of their own, it wasn’t long before he re-entered the real estate field, driven to reclaim what was lost.

 My uncle started talking about how much money is in commercial real estate, and how he wanted to pass down his knowledge to the next generation.
-Back in the day, he was like the Young Jeezy of flipping homes, now that he’s returned to the game he needed to complete his legacy with a lineage.
+Back in the day, he was like the Young Jeezy of flipping homes.
+Now that he’s returned to the game, he needed to complete his legacy with a lineage.
 The numbers he threw around carelessly left my wallet drooling, he was pitching this business opportunity like a major label throwing a 360 deal to a starving artist.
 He then introduced the young woman, who’s in her 30s, but entered into real estate at 20-years-old.
 She became a millionaire at 24, the first millionaire I ever met that wasn’t connected to the music industry.
 Their enthusiasm was enchanting, throwing around words we didn’t understand, but I could see the dollar signs in the eyes of my siblings.

 During my uncle’s speech, he mentioned his years working at the Post Office.
 He talked about that time with resentment, it was a job that he hated and what motivated him to conquer real estate.
 Money, he wanted more money.
 He wanted to be away from people who couldn’t see a life outside the 9-to-5 cycle.
 They were content, he wasn’t.
 The last thing he said to us was, “Don’t tell me you can’t, because you can.”
 That’s the kind of man he is, a firm believer that whatever you desire comes with self-belief.
 For the first time, I noticed the gray whiskers on his face, he’s been bald forever so I never noticed before, and he didn’t have the energy of a man five years from 50.
 He’s full of life, the same drive he had at the bottom has tripled since he regained his career.

-He could hear it in my tone that it wasn’t a hobby.
+He could hear in my tone that it wasn’t a hobby.
 He gave me his support, but went into a long speech about goals and lifelong security.
-It stung a bit, hearing how he had everything mapped out, while I wasn't sure how things would look 10 years from now.
+It stung a bit, hearing how he had everything mapped out and I wasn't sure how things would look 10 years from now.
 Every time he said "goals" I remember walking through Barnes and Noble, looking at the magazines that would enclose my words one day.
 Back then I wasn’t daydreaming about money, but accomplishments.
 My hunger for success didn’t have an amount attached to it.
 I was naïve enough to believe that if I was good enough, money would be a reward, not an incentive.

-Thank you Uncle Keith, I’ll see you at the titty bar.
+Thank you, Uncle Keith.
+I’ll see you at the titty bar.
 First dance on me.

-[By Yoh, aka Money Makin' Yoh, aka @Yoh31]
+By Yoh, aka Money Makin' Yoh, aka @Yoh31